AILab-CVC/UniRepLKNet/README.md

 </div>

 ## Motivation
-* we note that most architectures of the existing large-kernel ConvNets simply follow other models, *e.g.*, RepLKNet follows the architecture of Swin Transformer, and SLaK follows ConvNeXt, which is a powerful architecture with mediumsized (7×7) kernels. **The architectural design for largekernel ConvNets remains under-explored.**
+* We note that most architectures of the existing large-kernel ConvNets simply follow other models. **The architectural design for largekernel ConvNets remains under-explored.**
 * The *universal perception ability* of Transformers is sparking in multimodal research areas (image, audio, video, time-series, *etc*).
-We observe that large-kernel ConvNets show similar Effective Receptive Field as vision transformers.
 We are curious whether ConvNets can also deliver **universal perception ability across multiple modalities with a unified architecture**.

 ## Highlights